 - In a saucepan over medium high heat, add in the butter.
 Let it melt and get a deep brown color.
 It still start to smell nutty.
 I cooked mine for 10 minutes.

 - As soon as the butter is brown, turn off the heat and without stirring at all, pour into a heat-safe dish.
 You can leave out any of the dark bits on the bottom of the pan, but I added them to the frosting for a more nutty flavor.

 - Let it cool down for 15 - 20 minutes in the fridge.

-- Add in the seeds of a vanilla pod, powdered sugar, and milk.
-Mix on low until the powdered sugar is mostly incorporated and then whip for 1 minutes on high.
+- Add in the vanilla, powdered sugar, and milk.
+Mix on low until the powdered sugar is mostly incorporated and then whip for 1 minute on high.

 - Frost the cooled cake.
 Cut and serve!

 This post was originally published on November 17th, 2014.